honey-ham/spendthrift-api/docs/README.md

-# Building TS Types for use on front-end and back-end
+# Building TS Types for use on front-end & back-end

 To generate types which correspond with the openapi config run 'npm run build-types'